joakim666/simple-scheduler/README.markdown

 * TelldusCenter installed and configured
 * [Scala](http://www.scala-lang.org/) >= 2.9.1
 * [Simple Build Tool - sbt](http://code.google.com/p/simple-build-tool/) >= 0.11.1
+* [MongoDB](http://www.mongodb.org/) installed and running on the machine that will run the scheduler

 ### How to get started

-1. Active Tellus Live! in your TelldusCenter by following the instructions [here](http://live.telldus.com/help/activate).
+1. Active Tellus Live! in your TelldusCenter application by following the instructions [here](http://live.telldus.com/help/activate).
-2. Go to [https://api.telldus.com/explore/devices/list](https://api.telldus.com/explore/devices/list) select JSON and press 'Send'.
-Update the **Devices.scala** file with names and ids of your devices.
-3. Update the scheduler configuration in the **Main.scala** file.
-4. Go to [https://api.telldus.com/keys/generatePrivate](https://api.telldus.com/keys/generatePrivate) to generate
+2. Go to [https://api.telldus.com/keys/generatePrivate](https://api.telldus.com/keys/generatePrivate) to generate
   a private key used to identify and authorized the scheduler.
 The key will be used on the command line when starting the scheduler.
-5. Go to the root of the project and do **sbt proguard**.
+3. Go to the root of the project and do **sbt assembly**.
 This will compile and package the scheduler as one big jar file.

 ### The first time